 PIDS provides passengers with train arrival information at Capitol Corridor stations and the current system is now in need of replacement.
-CCJPA is partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the LOSSAN Rail Corridor Agency (management agency of the Pacific Surfliner service) to modernize PIDS across State-supported intercity passenger rail services, with implementation expected by early 2021.
+CCJPA is partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the North County Transit District (NCTD) to modernize PIDS across State-supported intercity passenger rail services, with implementation ongoing through calendar year 2022.